Proper Orthogonal Descriptors for Multi-element Chemical Systems: Potential Fitting

 where $\beta$ is a scalar to weight the energy contribution.
 Here $\bar{\bm E}^{*} \in \mathbb{R}^{J}$ is a vector of with entries $\bar{E}^{*}_j = E^{*}_j/N_j$ and $\bm F^{*}$ is a vector of $\mathcal{N}$ entries obtained by stacking $\{\bm F^{*}_j\}_{j=1}^{J}$ from top to bottom.

-The training procedure is the same for both the first and second POD potentials.
-However, since the second POD potential has a significantly larger number of the global descriptors, it is considerably more expensive the first POD potential in terms of the computational cost and memory storage.
-This is because the fitting of the second POD potential still requires us to calculate and store the new global descriptors in (\ref{eq19b}) and their gradient in (\ref{eq19c}).
-Furthermore, the second POD potential may require more training data in order to prevent overfitting.
-In order to reduce the computational cost of fitting the second POD potential and avoid overfitting, we can use subsets of two-body and three-body PODs for constructing the new descriptors.
+{The training procedure is the same for both the linear and quadratic POD potentials.
+However, the quadratic POD potential is more expensive to train because the fitting of the quadratic POD potential still requires us to calculate and store the quadratic global descriptors and their gradient.
+Furthermore, the quadratic POD potential may require more training data in order to prevent over-fitting.
+In order to reduce the cost of fitting the second POD potential and avoid over-fitting, we can use subsets of two-body and three-body PODs for constructing the new descriptors.}